holoviz/panel/doc/how_to/streamlit_migration/chat.md

 ### Panel Chat Status

 Panel does not provide a dedicated *status* component.
-Instead it is built into Panels high-level `ChatInterface` as well as provided by a long list of alternative Panel [*indicator components*](https://panel.holoviz.org/reference/index.html#indicators).
+Instead it is built into Panels high-level `ChatInterface` as well as provided by a long list of alternative Panel [*indicators*](https://panel.holoviz.org/reference/index.html#indicators).

 Below we will show you how to build and use a custom `Status` indicator.